Luffield Abbey: Subsequent history

 In 1551, after the Dissolution, the manor was granted to Francis Throckmorton.
 In 1718 it passed to his descendant Richard Temple, 1st Viscount Cobham of Stowe, and passed with the Stowe estates until the mid 19th century.

 Luffield Abbey was an extra-parochial area, until 1844 partly in Northamptonshire and partly in Buckinghamshire.
 In 1844 the part in the former county was transferred to the Northamptonshire parish of Silverstone so that Luffield Abbey was entirely within Buckinghamshire thereafter.
-In 1858 it became a civil parish.
+In 1858 it became a separate civil parish.

 The parish consisted of a single farm.
 By 1931 the population of the parish had dropped to 2.
-After 1974 the civil parish was abolished and merged with Lillingstone Dayrell to form the civil parish of Lillingstone Dayrell with Luffield Abbey.
+In 1971 the parish had a population of 0.
+On 1 April 2001 the parish was abolished and merged with Lillingstone Dayrell to form "Lillingstone Dayrell with Luffield Abbey".
 The name was also given to the northernmost ward of the former Aylesbury Vale District Council.